WineEducation.com

 Instead turn to the huge variety of wines made from less popular grapes.
 An extra bonus is that nearly all non Cab and Chard grape varieties are better with food than the heavier and more popular Cab and Chard.

-Pinot Noir is rarely found under $10, but a few are, and as such should be sought out.
-Look for our shopping list.
+Pinot Noir is rarely found under $15, but a few are, and as such should be sought out.

 Mouvedre, Nebbiolo, Grenache and other varietals you may never have heard of are starting to make their presence known.
 Try a few.